List of MBTA bus routes: 131–137

 Numbers from 131 to 137 operate in the Melrose area; their routings are based on routes operated as part of the former Eastern Massachusetts Street Railway, which was folded into the MBTA system in 1968.
-The 136 and 137 were briefly operated as far as Lowell and Lawrence, their original Eastern Mass terminals, while under MBTA control; the 136 has since been combined with the 137.
+The since-discontinued 136 and the 137 were briefly operated as far as Lowell and Lawrence, their original Eastern Mass terminals, while under MBTA control.
 The 132 was a Service Bus Lines route which was not operated by the MBTA until 1975.

-170–171
+171

-170 and 171 are special low-service routes, the 170 a variant of the 70 introduced in 1968 and the 171 a replacement for early morning CT3 service when it was cut back from Logan Airport in 2002.
-Other numbers in the 170s were used for largely short-lived routes serving industrial areas.
+Route 171 is a special low-service route – a replacement for early morning CT3 service when it was cut back from Logan Airport in 2002.
+Other numbers in the 170s were previously used for special routes, largely short-lived routes serving industrial areas.

-191–194

-Routes from 191 to 194 are single round trips in the early morning, mainly meant for subway fare collectors but open to the public.
-They were introduced by the M.T.A. in 1960.

-195

-Route 195 is a special low-service route not open to the general public nor shown on MBTA maps.
-It connects downtown Boston with the homeless shelter at Lemuel Shattuck Hospital.
-Until September 2015, the route was numbered 277 to match routes 274-276 (which connected downtown Boston to the Long Island Health Campus and were suspended due to the closure of Long Island Bridge in October 2014).

 201–202

 The 20 belt route was created by the M.T.A. in 1962 as a combination of the 20 and 21 stub routes inherited from BERy.
 In 2005, the MBTA redesignated the two directions of the loop as the 201 and 202 to avoid confusion about which way each bus ran.